Chat with us, powered by LiveChat

 7. Suspension and Brakes

-Big brake rotors and multi-piston calipers inspire confidence to exploit all that power safely.
-Disc brakes excel where drum shoes once reigned.
+As for the braking mechanisms, rotors and multi-piston calipers inspire confidence to exploit all that power safely.
+For the past few decades, disc brakes excel where drum shoes once reigned.

 Top 9 Fastest Muscle Cars From The 60s